github/docs/content/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository.md

    {% ifversion ghes > 3.4 or ghae-issue-6090 or ghec %}![Set the access to Actions components](/assets/images/help/settings/actions-access-settings.png){% else %}![Set the access to Actions components](/assets/images/enterprise/3.4/actions-access-settings.png){% endif %}

-   * **Not accessible** - Workflows in other repositories can't use workflows in this repository.
+   * **Not accessible** - Workflows in other repositories cannot access this repository.
    * **Accessible from repositories in the 'ORGANIZATION NAME' organization** - {% ifversion ghes > 3.4 or ghae-issue-6090 or ghec %}Workflows in other repositories that are part of the 'ORGANIZATION NAME' organization can access the actions and workflows in this repository.
 Access is allowed only from private or internal repositories.{% else %}Workflows in other repositories can use workflows in this repository if they are part of the same organization and their visibility is private or internal.{% endif %}
    * **Accessible from repositories in the 'ENTERPRISE NAME' enterprise** - {% ifversion ghes > 3.4 or ghae-issue-6090 or ghec %}Workflows in other repositories that are part of the 'ENTERPRISE NAME' enterprise can access the actions and workflows in this repository.
 Access is allowed only from private or internal repositories.{% else %}Workflows in other repositories can use workflows in this repository if they are part of the same enterprise and their visibility is private or internal.{% endif %}
 1. Click **Save** to apply the settings.